Xilinx/inference-server/README.rst

 Features
 --------

-* Inference Server: Xilinx Inference Server supports client requests using HTTP REST / websockets protocols using an API based on `KFServing's v2 specification <https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2>`__
+* Inference Server: Xilinx Inference Server supports client requests using HTTP REST / websockets protocols using an API based on `KServe's v2 specification <https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md>`__
 * C++ API: custom applications to directly call the backend to bypass the REST interface
 * Python REST library: clients can submit requests to the inference server from Python through this simplified Python API
 * Efficient hardware usage: Xilinx Inference Server will automatically make use of all available FPGAs on a machine as needed with `XRM <https://github.com/Xilinx/XRM>`__